polettix/dibs/README.md

 another dibspack put it previously.

-In the associative array definition, only the `path` key is supported, pointing to the base directory of the dibspack (i.e. the one containing the `operate` and optionally the `detect` programs); the path should be absolute and referred to the filesystem inside the container.
+In the associative array definition, only the `path` key is supported, pointing to the dibspack; the path should be absolute and referred to the filesystem inside the container.

 In the string-based definition, the `path` is set, e.g.: